denolfe/discordcr/README.md

 responsibility. discordcr does not support user accounts; it may work but likely doesn't.

+## Fork status

+This is a fork from [meew0/discordcr](https://github.com/meew0/discordcr).
+I've started maintaining my own fork since I've been in need of additional library support for things such as new Discord features and utilities.

+Please feel free to use this fork and report any issues - I will address any that come up as soon as I can.

+If you have issues or bug reports, **please ask in the #crystal-discordcr** channel first if you can.
+Especially if its just a feature request.

+Feel free to contact me directly as well - `z64#1337`.

+In the future, the changes to this fork may be ported upstream.
+I will also merge upstream PRs here that I have approved.

 ## Installation

 Add this to your application's `shard.yml`: